nlm-irp-jianglab/ProkFunFind/docs/source/run_parallel.rst

 Batch processing
 *****************

-Once the configuration files in the data/function_name is settled.

-You can start to run GutFunFind on all genomes in your dataset in parallel.
+Once the configuration files in the data/function_name are made you can run GutFunFind on every species in UHGG, a comprehensive database of gut microbiome genomes.

-All you need to do is to create a file contain the command line you need to run.
+At the NIH, UHGG is located here
+``Path to UHGG``

+At UMD, UHGG is located here
+``Path to UHGG``

 for example, if you are using the UHGG genomes, you will generate a file like below (let's name it ``cmd.list``):